North Laine

 Can I reach North Laine easily from the main railway station?

-What is the best way to avoid the tourist crowds in this part of Brighton?
+What is the best way to handle the intense crowds in the shopping alleys?

 Nearby Destinations